nayu0419/stMMR/README.md

         Clustering resolution(If the clustering method is leiden, this parameter is required). weight_decay
         Weight decay for AdamOptimizer.
+    a
+        The weight of ZINB loss.
+    b
+        The weight of contrastive loss
+    c
+        The weight of regularization loss
     enhancement
         Whether to save the enhanced genes.
-    cluster
+    embed
+	    If true, stMMR will reduce the latent feature dimension via PCA and save it in adata.obsm['emb_pca']. cluster
         Clustering method
     loss_type
         Contrast loss or consistency loss.
-    device
+    radius
+        Refine the predicted labels by how many neighbor spots. device
         See torch.device.
     -----------------------------------